OpenCSGs/csghub-sdk/README.md

 # stop fine-tuning instance for model repo 'OpenCSG/csg-wukong-1B' with ID '326'
 csghub-cli finetune stop OpenCSG/csg-wukong-1B 326

+# upload a single file to folder1
+csghub-cli upload wanghh2000/myprivate1 abc/3.txt folder1

+# upload local folder '/Users/hhwang/temp/jsonl' to root path of repo 'wanghh2000/m01' with default branch
+csghub-cli upload wanghh2000/m01 /Users/hhwang/temp/jsonl

+# upload local folder '/Users/hhwang/temp/jsonl' to root path of repo 'wanghh2000/m04' with token 'xxxxxx' and v2 branch
+csghub-cli upload wanghh2000/m04 /Users/hhwang/temp/jsonl -k xxxxxx --revision v2

+# upload local folder '/Users/hhwang/temp/jsonl' to path 'test/files' of repo 'wanghh2000/m01' with branch v1
+csghub-cli upload wanghh2000/m01 /Users/hhwang/temp/jsonl test/files --revision v1

-# upload local large folder '/Users/hhwang/temp/abc' to model repo 'wanghh2000/model05'
+# upload local folder '/Users/hhwang/temp/jsonl' to path 'test/files' of repo 'wanghh2000/m01' with token 'xxxxxx'
-csghub-cli upload-large-folder wanghh2000/model05 /Users/hhwang/temp/abc
+csghub-cli upload wanghh2000/m01 /Users/hhwang/temp/jsonl test/files -k xxxxxx
 ```

+Notes:
-Notes: `csghub-cli upload` will create repo and its branch if they do not exist.
+- `csghub-cli upload` will create repo and its branch if they do not exist.
 The default branch is `main`.
 If you want to upload to a specific branch, you can use the `--revision` option.
 If the branch does not exist, it will be created.
 If the branch already exists, the files will be uploaded to that branch.
+- `csghub-cli upload` has a limitation of the file size to 4GB.
+If you need to upload larger files, you can use the `csghub-cli upload-large-folder` command.

 When using the `upload-large-folder` command to upload a folder, the upload progress will be recorded in the `.cache` folder within the upload directory to support resumable uploads.
 Do not delete the `.cache` folder before the upload is complete.